UNDP Resident Representative in Cambodia Ms. Claire Van der Vaeren. (Photo: UN in Cambodia)

 UNDP aims to enhance the government’s ability to deliver public services to the population in an efficient, effective, equitable and accountable manner, to consolidate a participatory democracy with a responsible civil society and to create an enabling environment for inclusive growth, private sector development and sustainable use of natural resources.
 UNDP supports Cambodia to achieve the Millennium Development Goals by 2015.
 Critical challenges include: (i) the diversification of growth and the translation of growth into the reduction of poverty and inequalities in rural areas; (ii) sustainable and participatory management of natural resources that represent primary assets for the poor (including oil and gas, arable land, forestry and fisheries) and (iii) strengthening participatory democracy and good governance.
 UNDP also supports Cambodia to achieve priority goals and targets outlined in its National Strategic Development Plan (NSDP) in the fields of governance reforms, political processes, gender equity, environmental sustainability and rural energy, climate change and de-mining.
 These national goals are aligned with the MDGs.

 UNDP in Cambodia continues to work closely with development partners to assist the country in its efforts to clear landmines and explosive remnants for war (ERWs) that still pose obstacles to development.
-Last year, more than 1,500 hectares of land were cleared of landmines and ERWs and later converted for use for agriculture, infrastructure development and housing.

 Helping to improve the status of Cambodian women remains a key focus of our work.
 UNDP has assisted the Ministry of Women’s Affair to lead consultations with other ministries to revise a roadmap on women’s economic empowerment.
 The Cambodia MDG Acceleration Framework Action Plan has also been developed and circulated.